silene/path/README.md

 Note: A slightly modern C++ compiler is needed, as the code relies on several C++20 features.

-Disclaimer: Most samplers are naive, rejection-based ones, and should not be taken as example.
-Also, the monolithic structure of the code is not a good practice either.

 To generate a `foo.ppm` file from a scene description (e.g., `examples/spheres.hpp`), execute the following command.